Joan Harris: Sterling Cooper Draper Pryce (SCDP)

-At Sterling Cooper & Partners (SC&P)
+Sterling Cooper & Partners (SC&P)

-At the start of Season 6, Joan has settled into her new role as partner at SCDP.
-In "To Have and To Hold", Joan discovers that Harry Crane's secretary, Scarlet (Sadie Alexandru), has been having Dawn (Teyonah Parris), Don's secretary, punch out her time cards.
+At the start of season 6, Joan has settled into her new role as partner at SCDP.
+In "To Have and To Hold," Joan discovers that Harry Crane's secretary, Scarlet (Sadie Alexandru), has been having Dawn (Teyonah Parris), Don's secretary, punch out her time cards.
 Joan confronts them and fires Scarlet, angering Harry.
 He yells at the other partners for letting Joan do whatever she wants, clearly resenting being passed over for partner.
-He implies that Joan prostituted herself for her partnership, much to Joan's humiliation.
+He implies that Joan made partner only because she prostituted herself, much to Joan's humiliation.

 In the same episode, Joan is visited by a childhood friend, Kate (Marley Shelton), who now works for Mary Kay Cosmetics.
 Kate expresses her admiration for Joan, believing that Joan's partnership has more power than it actually has.
 This causes Joan to realize that she must stop acting like a secretary.
 She transfers many of her office manager duties to Dawn in order to concentrate on her new role.

-In "For Immediate Release", Joan is outraged when Don fires Jaguar after a tense meeting with Rennett.
+In "For Immediate Release," Joan is outraged when Don fires Jaguar after a tense meeting with Rennett.
 She publicly lambasts Don for negating the sacrifice she made to ensure the account and their personal relationship permanently suffers.
-In "Man with a Plan", Joan presides over the complicated physical logistics of SCDP's merger with CGC.
+In "Man with a Plan," Joan presides over the complicated physical logistics of SCDP's merger with CGC.
 CGC's secretaries express irritation at being placed under Joan's command, but she brushes them off to warmly welcome back Peggy, who had briefly left to work for CGC.
 Bob Benson (James Wolk), an eager new hire in accounts, walks in on Joan, who is in extreme pain.
 He discreetly escorts her to the hospital and is also able to expedite her care.
 Joan is suspicious of Bob's motives for helping her, but her mother advises her that not every good deed is a front.
 In return, Joan quietly steps in to save Bob's job when he is about to be laid off.

-By "The Better Half", Joan and Bob have become close friends, and are preparing to go to the beach together with Kevin.
+By "The Better Half," Joan and Bob have become close friends, and are preparing to go to the beach together with Kevin.
 Roger appears unannounced and is suspicious of Bob's presence.
 Roger attempts to be a part of Joan and Kevin's lives, but she tells him that she intends to let Kevin grow up thinking that Greg is his father.